bricksterlad/databricks-unity-catalog-terraform/README.md

   terraform apply -input=false -no-color -auto-approve
   ```

 The final step of the configuration for release pipeline is configuration of approvals.
 Click on the "⚡", select the "After release" trigger, and then toggle the "Pre-deployment approvals" button.
 Put names of the approvers into the "Approvers" box - they will get notification when release is triggered, and they will need to approve deployment of the changes.

 #### Trigger release pipeline on every tag creation
-* The yaml file azure-release-pipeline creates a release pipeline that gets triggered at every tag creation.
+* The yaml file azure-release-pipeline can also be used to create a release pipeline that gets triggered automatically at every tag creation.
 It deploys Unity catalog resources in all environments